Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Equilateral FinFETs

 \subsection{Homogeneous electric field}

 We now analyze the effect of the electrostatic potential $V_E$ in Eq.~\eqref{eq:Multipole-E} on the spin-orbit velocity.

-For large Si wires, there are two distinct mechanisms that suppress the spin-orbit interactions and eventually remove them entirely.
+For Si wires, there are two distinct mechanisms that suppress the spin-orbit interactions and eventually remove them entirely.
 These mechanisms are the application of a homogeneous electric field $E_y$ pointing along the $y$ direction and the application of inhomogeneous electric fields $\delta\!E_{xx}$ and $\delta\!E_{yy}$ that harmonically confine the wavefunction inside the fin.
 Both these fields are controllable by the external potential, and their strengths strongly depend on the gate design, see App.~\ref{app:E-field} for a more detailed analysis.

 Let us first consider the effect of homogeneous electric fields, which models setups where the non-linearities of the fields are suppressed.
 In realistic devices the top gate covers the wire rather symmetrically with respect to the $y$-direction.
 For this reason, the homogeneous electric field $E_x$ in the $x$-direction is zero and we will neglect it in the present analysis \footnote{The results presented in Sec.~\ref{Sec:Homogeneous_E} are qualitatively valid even in the presence of asymmetries that lead to a finite $E_x$.
 In particular, we find that the value of the spin-orbit velocity at $E_y=0$ is increased by $E_x$ and consequently the spin-orbit switch is pushed to higher values of $E_y$.}.